How to Clean & Season Cast Iron Pans

 If your cast iron pan is especially built-up with uneven food remnants, or if you buy a cast iron pan used and want to clean it up, you can take a more assertive approach to cleaning.

 To restore a pan that needs more work, wash the pan with soap and water, then remove any rust or built-up grunge with a medium coarse steel wool pad.
-How much of the patina you remove is up to you at this point.
+How much of the seasoning you remove is up to you at this point.
 If it is your own pan and you only want to remove the problematic areas, be conservative with the steel wool.
-However, if this is a second-hand pan and there are any signs of rust you may want to remove a bit more and essentially start building that patina over again.
+However, if this is a second-hand pan and there are any signs of rust you may want to remove a bit more and essentially start building that seasoning layer over again.

 NOTE: Do not buy a second-hand cast iron pan if you see rust spots with pitting.
-If the rust has been on the pan long enough it will actually start to eat away at the surface of the iron and you may not be able to recover it.
+If the rust has been on the pan long enough it will actually start to eat away at the surface of the cast iron and you may not be able to recover it.
 A little bit of surface rust is ok, but any evidence of surface damage or wearing away is a no-no.

 What does it mean to “Season” Cast Iron?

 Once your pan is clean, you are ready to season it.
 Seasoning cast iron basically means adding a layer of high quality oil to the surface and baking it on.
 Doing this adds a nice dark and shiny “patina” to the surface of the cast iron pan.
 A well-seasoned pan will be better able to resist rust and will last for years.
 Seasoning your cast iron pan also leads to a virtually (though not always) non-stick surface.
+You will still need to use a lubricant like butter or oil when cooking but even something like a fried egg can slide right off a well-seasoned pan.

 Technically, this seasoning process is called “polymerization” which is a fancy word to describe how the liquid oils heat up and form a protective layer (you can read more about this process on the Lodge website).
 This layer of seasoning bonds with the iron and ensures there are no surfaces to which rust could bond.
 The more you cook with your pan with high quality oils, the more you’ll build up this layer.
-Taking the time to season your pan when you first get it and regularly thereafter will ensure a nice smooth patina.
+Taking the time to season your pan when you first get it and regularly thereafter will ensure a nice smooth seasoning.

 What kinds of oils can you use to season a cast iron pan?